You can turn any clay body into paper clay. It's very easy.

 Why would you want to do this instead of buying it ready made?

 Well, the most important reason for me is that I can control the amount of paper I add to each batch.
-I would add much less paper to a piece I was going to carve then I would to a large wall hanging piece.
+I would add much less paper to a piece I was going to carve than I would to a large wall hanging piece.
 The reasons?
 Carving tools can sometimes cause the paper fibers to drag or smear.
 For the wall hanging, I’m looking for less weight.
 I also keep a small amount of paper infused slip around for fixing greenware or bisque flaws.

 To make paper clay, I buy the cheapest one ply toilet paper I can find, unroll it and soak it overnight in a bucket of hot water.
 I make several batches using between 1/2 a roll to 1 1/2 rolls per 25 lb. bag of wet clay..